tsoporan/dotfiles/README.md

 The requirements link to the respective apps which will need to be installed/setup.

-After that all that remains is to symlink (`ln -s`) the appropriate configs.
+Generally all that remains is to symlink (`ln -s`) the appropriate configs.

 Enjoy!

+## i3

+Notice there is a `*.laptop` for some configs, this is due to the diff between HiDPI laptop and my other pcs which are not so.